thanosmoschou/moschouBankGuiATM/readme.md

 After you will complete all the previous steps, you will be able to run the app whenever you want without having to set anything up. <br>

 ### Keep in mind
-Every time before you run the app make sure that mysql server is turned on. <br>
+Make sure that MySQL Server is turned on every time before you run the app. <br>
 Then double click on the ```atm.jar``` file (inside the runnable jar folder) and you are ready to go.<br>
 The source code of the project is also provided if you want to import it to an IDE and run it from there (It is an Eclipse project). <br><br>